zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/function-split-issues.png"  height="500" />

 Note:
-How to orchestrate all these functions that all the parts play nicely together in a synchronized and consistent way.
+How to orchestrate all these functions in a way that all the parts play nicely together in a synchronized and consistent way.

-Output from one function needs to be sent as an input to another function, or some of them needs to be executed in a loop.
+Output from one function needs to be sent as an input of another function, or some of them needs to be executed in a loop.

 The answer is that we can use (Next slide)